OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

            ../devtools/docs_experiment/experimental_guide/examples/bezier_plot.py

-   Note, that as mentioned above, the default value of :code:`layout` is just "code," so the layout is not specified here.
+   Note that, as mentioned above, the default value of :code:`layout` is just "code," so the layout is not specified here.
 The resulting embed looks like this:

    .. embed-code::